openid/OpenYOLO-Spec/android/bbq.md

 though the provider was unable to service the request (equivalent to responding with no data-type specific message payload).

-## Rooted devices
+### Security on rooted devices

-The BBQ protocol relies on the integrity of the Android broadcast system (and the `setPackage` mechanism in particular) to guarantee the privacy of the messages sent between a requester and a provider.
+The BBQ protocol relies on the integrity of the Android broadcast system (and the `setPackage` mechanism for targeted broadcast messages in particular) to guarantee the privacy of the messages sent between a requester and a provider.
 On a rooted device, it is potentially possible for a malicious app or system service with root access to read these messages, and expose plain-text passwords.

 Cryptography provides no additional protection.
 If an attacker can read the private messages sent via the broadcast system, this will typically imply they